FIFA World Cup 2022: England suffer reality check in 0-0 draw with US

 For the first time in 54 games, England manager Southgate named an unchanged starting line-up but they were unrecognisable to the free-flowing side that demolished Iran

-A 6-2 thrashing of Iran on Monday sent fans' hopes soaring but Gareth Southgate's side were fortunate not to suffer a repeat of their 1950 World Cup calamity against the Americans.

-They will still qualify for the last 16 if they avoid a heavy defeat by Wales in their final group game, but they were greeted with boos at the final whistle and will need a vast improvement if they are to have a deep run.
+They will still qualify for the last 16 if they avoid a heavy defeat by Wales in their final group game, but the team was greeted with ‘boos’ at the final whistle and will need a vast improvement if it wants to have a deep run.

 He struck the crossbar in a first half his team dominated while the outstanding Weston McKennie tormented England and spurned a glorious first-half chance.